Pandemic Dialogues: Reckoning and Recovery

 With the second series, The Pandemic Dialogues: Reckoning and Recovery, the school turns to consider the lessons from past recoveries, like FDR’s implementation of the New Deal, and to discuss how the pandemic might affect the present and the future, U.S. relations with China, or our trust in science and technology to improve the world.

-Join us for a series of virtual discussions of virtual discussions about reckoning with the consequences of the COVID-19 crisis and how to recover from it.
+Join us for a series of virtual discussions about reckoning with the consequences of the COVID-19 crisis and how to recover from it.
 The webinars allow a live stream audience to pose questions to our guest experts.

 How to participate in one of our virtual discussions:

 - Click the registration link and complete the registration.

 - After registering, you will receive a confirmation email with the information to log on to the Zoom meeting.

 - At the time of the discussion, click the link to join the meeting.
 You will be placed in the discussion with your microphone muted and camera off.

 The Great Depression, FDR, and the New Deal Emergency in America

 When Franklin Delano Roosevelt first came to office as President of the United States in 1932, the country was mired in economic depression.
 How did Roosevelt act to address the conditions of the Great Depression?
 Are there lessons for the current economic circumstances in those troubled times?